chr15m/build-decentralized-web-app/README.md

 You can find out more about [Bugout on the GitHub project page](https://github.com/chr15m/bugout).
 You can also `npm install` it if that's your thing.

 There is also [API documentation](https://github.com/chr15m/bugout/blob/master/docs/API.md) where you can look up all Bugout methods, events, and properties.

+If you want a more fleshed out decentralized web chat inspired by IRC then [check out dirc](https://chr15m.github.io/dirc).

 ### Go further